STEM

 Our Program

 Since 2014, Boys & Girls Clubs of Philadelphia’s STEM Learning Labs program serves over 900 youth from grades K-12 within all 18 Club locations.
-The objectives of our STEM Learning Labs programming are to introduce youth to STEM Learning in a hands-on, engaging manner, ensure that youth have the knowledge and resources to pursue advanced STEM courses in higher learning, and increase participants’ knowledge and interest in STEM careers.
-BGCP offers a wide array of STEM programs to accomplish these goals including:
+The objectives of our STEM Learning Labs programming are to introduce youth to STEM Learning in a hands-on, engaging manner, ensure that youth has the knowledge and resources to pursue advanced STEM courses in higher learning, and increase participants’ knowledge and interest in STEM careers.
+BGCP offers a wide array of STEM programs for kids to accomplish these goals, including:

 STEM Mentoring